Swiss offer military bunkers as art storage answer

 BURNING QUESTION

-The danger of allowing a big accumulation of costly art in one place was underscored in 2004 by a London warehouse fire which destroyed work by Damien Hirst and Tracey Emin among others, costing insurers 20 million pounds ($30 million).
+The danger of allowing a big accumulation of costly art in one place was underscored in 2004 by a London warehouse fire which destroyed work by Damien Hirst and Tracey Emin among others, costing insurers 20 million pounds.

 With turmoil in financial markets prolonging the art investment boom, art storage looks set to remain at a premium.